MorriganR/SciPyFST/README.md

 # SciPyFST

-The package perform simple operations with FST (Finite-state transducer) and visualize results.
+The package perform simple operations on FST (Finite-state transducer) and visualize results obtained

 ## Install